BogdanSahlean/TSQL/XdlAnalysis.md

 Extended analysis: extract execution plans from sqlhandle and/or name of stored procedure (format DB.Schema.Procedure)

-In case of using the name of stored procedure to extract de execution plan, following options could be used: @SrceDB NULL/0 Db From Deadlock Graph, 1 Current Database
+In case of using the name of stored procedure to extract de execution plan, following options could be used:
+- [x] @SrceDB NULL/0 Db From Deadlock Graph,
+- [x] @SrceDB 1 Current Database

 Call